rbngzlv/express-resource-new/Readme.md

     var express = require('express'),
         Resource = require('express-resource-new'), // <- Add this (Resource really isn't needed)
         app = express.createServer();

     app.configure(function(){
       app.set('views', __dirname + '/views');
-      // Add the following to your configure block (you can use any path you want) app.set('controllers', __dirname + '/controllers');
+      // Add the following to your configure block (you can use any path you want)
+      // it is important to note that /app directory layout must follow a specific pattern to work properly see [App Layout](#app-layout) app.set('app_dir', __dirname + '/app');
       /* ... */
     });

+### App Layout
+   /app/:version/controllers/:controller_name/index.js
+                 routes.js

-Now in the `./controllers` directory you can put your "controllers" with one or more of the supported actions as follows:
+Now in the `controllers` directory you can put your "controllers" with one or more of the supported actions as follows:

-`./controllers/articles/index.js`:
+`controllers/articles/index.js`:

     module.exports = {
       index: function(request, response) {